Artin Approximation: Classical Artin Approximation

 \end{proposition}

-The proof of Proposition \ref{key_prop} is done by induction on height$(\p)$.
-Thus there is two things to prove: first the case ht$(\p)=0$ which is equivalent to prove Theorem \ref{Popescu} for Artinian rings, then the reduction ht$(\p)=k+1$ to the case ht$(\p)=k$.
+The proof of Proposition \ref{key_prop} is done by a decreasing induction on the height of $\p$.
+Thus there are two things to prove: first the case where ht$(\p)=0$ , then the reduction ht$(\p)=k+1$ to the case ht$(\p)=k$.
 This last case is quite technical, even in the equicharacteristic zero case (i.e. when $A$ contains $\Q$, see \cite{Qu} for a good presentation of this case).
-In the case $A$ does not contain $\Q$ there appear more problems due to the existence of inseparable extensions of residue fields.
+In the case where $A$ does not contain $\Q$ there appear more problems due to the existence of inseparable extensions of residue fields.
 In this case the Andr\'e homology is the right tool to handle these problems (see \cite{Sw}). \end{proof}

-\part{Strong Artin Approximation}
+\section{Strong Artin Approximation}

 We review here results about the Strong Approximation Property.
 There are clearly two different cases: the case where the base ring is a discrete valuation ring (where life is easy!) and the second case is the general case (where life is less easy).